In 2018 . . .

 WHAT IS A “LOCK OF COMPASSION”…

 Considering a lock is often defined as a device that restricts access and confines, you may wonder how it could possibly be associated with compassion.
-But, did you know a lock can also be a symbol of promise, enduring friendship and love?
+A lock can also be a symbol of promise, enduring friendship and love.
 A lock links and unites one to another.

 A child recently asked me what it means to have compassion and I explained it in this way.
 Compassion is a feeling inside of us that says, “I care about others—especially those who suffer and feel sad.
-In my heart, I want to help them.”
-Compassion starts in the heart, but what if a decorated lock could express your compassion for a child in need, a homebound senior, a family member, a visitor to our community…and the hope it creates begins to ripple….
+In my heart, I want to help them.
+Compassion calls us to action.”
+Compassion starts in the heart, but what if a decorated lock could express your compassion for a child in need, a homebound senior, a troubled family member, someone who feels excluded or bullied, an anxious visitor to our community seeking medical care…and the hope it creates begins to ripple….

 (Mary Alessio-Director of Advancement/Catholic Charities)